efernandezpascual/mires/doc/manuscript.md

 # Acknowledgements

-E.F.P. received financial support from the Government of Asturias and the FP7 – Marie Curie - COFUND programme of the European Commission (Grant ‘Clarín’ ACB17-19).
+Eduardo Fernández-Pascual received financial support from the Government of Asturias and the FP7 – Marie Curie – COFUND programme of the European Commission (Grants “Clarín” ACA14-19 and ACB17-19).
+Logger installation was partly supported by the LIFE+ programme of the European Commission (project LIFE11/NAT/ES/707 - TREMEDAL).

 # Data availability